Recruitment to the British Army during World War I: The Derby Scheme

 The Derby Scheme was launched in Autumn 1915 by the Earl of Derby, Kitchener's new Director General of Recruiting, to determine how many new recruits could be signed up, using appointed canvassers visiting eligible men at home to persuade them to 'volunteer' for war service.

 The scheme announcement caused an initial rise in recruitment, as some preferred to go to the recruiting office rather than wait for the inevitable.
-The process began with each eligible man's registry card, from the August 1915 National Registry, being copied onto another card which was sent to his local constituency's Parliamentary recruiting committee.
-This Committee appointed 'canvassers' who they considered "tactful and influential men", and not themselves liable for service, to visit the men in their homes.
+The process began with each eligible man's registry card, from the August 1915 National Registry, being copied onto another card which was sent to his local constituency's parliamentary recruiting committee.
+This committee appointed 'canvassers' who they considered "tactful and influential men", and not themselves liable for service, to visit the men in their homes.
 Many canvassers were experienced in politics, though discharged veterans and the fathers of serving soldiers proved the most effective, while some just used threats to persuade.
 Although women were not allowed to canvas, they did contribute by tracking men who had moved address.

-Every man would be given a copy of a letter from the Earl of Derby, explaining the program and stating that they were in "a country fighting, as ours is, for its very existence". and had to state whether or not he was willing to attest to enlist.
+Every man would be given a copy of a letter from the Earl of Derby, explaining the programme and stating that they were in "a country fighting, as ours is, for its very existence". and had to state whether or not he was willing to attest to enlist.

 Those who did agree to attest had to promise to present themselves at their recruiting office within 48 hours, while some were accompanied there immediately.
 If they passed a medical examination, they were sworn in and paid a 'signing bonus' of 2s 9d.
 The next day they were transferred to Army Reserve B. A khaki armband bearing the Royal Crown was provided to all who had enlisted, or officially rejected, as well as to starred and discharged men.
-(This ceased once conscription was introduced, Jan.1916).
+(This ceased once conscription was introduced in January 1916).

 The enlistee's data was copied onto another card and used to assign him to one of 46 married or unmarried age groups, and promised that only entire groups would be called for active service, after 14 days prior notice.
 Single men's groups would be called before married, any who wed after the day the scheme began were still classified as single.
 Married men were assured their group would not be called if too few single men attested – unless conscription was introduced.

 The scheme was undertaken during November–December 1915 and obtained 318,553 medically fit single men.
-However, 38% of single men and 54% of married men had resisted the orchestrated pressure to enlist in the war, so the British Government, determined to ensure a supply of replacements for mounting casualties overseas, instead passed The Military Service Act of compulsory conscription, 27 January 1916.
+However, 38% of single men and 54% of married men had resisted the orchestrated pressure to enlist in the war, so the British Government, determined to ensure a supply of replacements for mounting casualties overseas, instead passed the Military Service Act 1916, introducing compulsory conscription, on 27 January 1916.

 Conscription 1916–1918

-As there were too few volunteers to fill the ranks, the Military Service Bill was introduced in January 1916, with compulsory conscription for the first time in Britain's history.
+As there were too few volunteers to fill the ranks, the Military Service Act 1916 was introduced in January 1916, with compulsory conscription for the first time in Britain's history.
 Every unmarried man and childless widower between 18 and 41 was offered three choices: